dendronhq/dendron-site/vault/dendron.topic.pod.builtin.github-issue.publish.md

 ## Summary

 The Github Issue Publish Pod lets you update the status, milestone, assignees and labels of issues in your github repository that have previously been imported into Dendron.
-It also supports creating a new issue and a discussion in github from a note authored in dendron.
+It also supports creating a new issue and a discussion in github from a note authored in Dendron.

 ## Actions